-From a young age, I had an interest in law and justice.
-However, instead of studying typical pre-law curricula in college, I sought a degree in business; obtaining my bachelor's degree from USC in 1993.
-I then worked in various fields of business and finance, including real estate brokerage, insurance, and mortgage banking.
-I obtained my California Insurance Brokers license, and a California Real Estate Sales license.
+From a young age, I've had an interest in law and justice.
+However, instead of studying typical pre-law curricula in college, I sought a business degree; earning my bachelor's from USC in 1993.
+I then worked in various fields, including real estate brokerage, insurance, and mortgage banking, in which I obtained a California Insurance Brokers license and a California Real Estate license.

-While pursuing certain business goals, my interest in the law never diminished.
-Eventually, I gave up a business career in my mid-thirties to obtain a law degree.
+Even while pursuing certain business goals, my interest in the law never diminished.
+Eventually, I gave up a business career to obtain a law degree.

-During law school, I received multiple awards and honors, including top 5% of my class, a merit scholarship, and Law Review grade-on candidate.
+During law school, I received multiple awards and honors, including top 5% of my class, Law Review, and a merit scholarship.
 I also received special training in trial work, earning certificates in litigation, public interest law, and mediation.
-I graduated from Golden Gate University, School of Law in San Francisco in 2001.
+In 2001, I graduated from Golden Gate University School of Law in San Francisco.

-My law practice began in commercial litigation, where I had certain aptitudes and strengths due to my business background.
+My law practice began in commercial litigation.
 However, given my preference to help individuals, rather than corporations, I became attracted to family law.

-Although I have litigated numerous family law cases, my practice now focuses primarily on divorce mediation, as I believe that is the most civil and cost effective way for parties to obtain a judgment of dissolution.
-I also provide limited scope consultation services for uncontested divorces, and draft premarital, post-marital, and cohabitation agreements.
+Although I have litigated numerous family law cases, my practice now focuses primarily on divorce mediation.
+I believe that is the most civil and cost effective way for parties to obtain a judgment of dissolution.
+I also provide limited scope consultations for uncontested divorces, and draft premarital, post-marital, and cohabitation agreements.

-During my legal career, I've been fortunate to help hundreds of couples, even the highly acrimonious, resolve their case without ever having to step inside a courtroom.
-I believe my background helps clients efficiently resolve disputes, as it provides unique insight when handling certain issues, such as establishing accurate income for spousal and/or child support purposes, valuing and dividing a family business, tracing community and separate property funds to establish reimbursements, allocating debts, among others.
+During my legal career, I've been fortunate to help hundreds of couples, even the highly acrimonious, resolve their case without them ever having to step inside a courtroom.
+I believe my business background helps clients efficiently resolve disputes, as it provides certaian skills and insights when handling financial issues, such as establishing accurate income for spousal and/or child support, valuing and dividing a family business, tracing community and separate property funds to establish reimbursements, allocating debts, among others.

-Apart from understanding the financial aspects of a case, my strongest trait, in terms of helping parties find common ground, is simply the fact that I truly care about their welfare.
-I've never lost sight of the difficulty that people go through during divorce.
+Apart from understanding the economic aspects of a case, my strongest trait (in terms of benefiting the parties by helping them find common ground) is simply the fact that I truly care about their welfare.
+Given my litigation experience and seeing the harm it does to individuals and their families, I guide clients in a way that avoids conflict.
+I've never lost sight of the difficulty people go through during divorce.
 My clients are not just a file.
 They are real people who need help with one of, if not the most difficult episode of their life.